-Marjan is co-editor of a recently launched book series at Brepols Publishers, entitled XIX.
-Studies in 19th-century Art and Visual culture, and of a journal on the history of interior design (Tijdschrift voor Interieurgeschiedenis en Design).
-She is a steering committee member of ESNA (European Society of Nineteenth-century Art) and member of the advisory board of Nineteenth-Century Art Worldwide (NCAW) and Oud Holland.
+Marjan Sterckx is associate professor of Art History at Ghent University.
+She lectures on the histories of nineteenth-century art and of interior design.
+She is the founding chair of the UGent-VUB research group The Inside Story: Art, Interior & Architecture 1750-1950 (ThIS), that yearly organizes the Studiedag Historisch Interieur en Design.
+Sterckx is founding co-editor of Brepols Publishers' book series XIX.
+Studies in 19th-century Art and Visual culture, and co-editor of Tijdschrift voor Interieurgeschiedenis en Design.
+She is a board member of ESNA (European Society of Nineteenth-century Art) and advisory board member of Nineteenth-Century Art Worldwide (NCAW) and Oud Holland.

 Also follow the weblogs of XIX and ESNA (European Society of Nineteenth-Century Art).